Sammy Davis Jr.: 1970s

+1980s

 Davis was a huge fan of daytime television, particularly the soap operas produced by the American Broadcasting Company.
 He made a cameo appearance on General Hospital and had a recurring role as Chip Warren on One Life to Live, for which he received a 1980 Daytime Emmy Award nomination.
-He was also a game show fan, appearing on Family Feud in 1979 and Tattletales with his wife Altovise in the 1970s.

-After his bout with cirrhosis due to years of drinking, Davis announced his sponsorship of the Sammy Davis Jr. National Liver Institute in Newark, New Jersey in 1985.
+Davis was also a massive fan of Australian cult soap opera Prisoner: Cell Block H and in 1986 he famously visited the Network 10 studios in Melbourne.
+Davis watched several scenes being filmed and met with cast and crew.
+He described the experience as not knowing who was more starstruck - him for meeting the cast of Prisoner or the cast for meeting Davis.

 In 1988, Davis was billed to tour with Frank Sinatra and Dean Martin, but Sinatra and Martin had a falling out.
 Liza Minnelli replaced Martin on the tour dubbed as The Ultimate Event.
 During the tour in 1989, Davis was diagnosed with throat cancer; his treatments prevented him from performing.